Husseincode9/Caesar-Ciper-tool/readme.md

-# Welcome to the Caesar Cipher Tool!
+# Hussein's Caesar Cipher Tool!

-Hi!
-I'm your first encryption tool using the **Caesar Cipher** in Python.
-If you want to explore classical cryptography, you can read me.
-If you want to try encrypting and decrypting secret messages, you can run me.
-Once you've finished using me, you can even expand me into something more advanced!

-# About the Caesar Cipher
+## About the Caesar Cipher

 The Caesar Cipher is one of the **oldest known encryption techniques**, used as early as the **1st century BC** by **Julius Caesar**.
 It's a **substitution cipher** that works by shifting the letters of the alphabet by a fixed number of positions.